 The Supreme Court and the movement of women have played an important role in the establishment of rights of women for property in partition and in family matters.
 In the Nepalese Constitution, the subject of family matters and the right of the couple and equal rights of the daughter to the ancestral property are included under fundamental rights.

-Especially the steps were taken by Advocate Mira Kumari Dhungana for the achievement of equal rights to property in partition for sons and daughters in the year 2052 have been proved to be a milestone in the field of rights of women in Nepal.
+Especially the steps taken by Advocate Mira Kumari Dhungana for the achievement of equal rights to property in partition for sons and daughters in the year 2052 have been proved to be a milestone in the field of rights of women in Nepal.

 Similarly, there has been a total change in the provision of the married daughter getting the property in the partition from the husband and the subject of the daughter getting the part of the property in the partition has been guaranteed for married women after 2074.